ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 {: #scalable-webapp-openshift-create_openshift_app}
 {: step}

-In this section, you will create an {{site.data.keyword.openshiftshort}} project and then deploy an application to {{site.data.keyword.openshiftshort}} from a [GitHub repository](https://github.com/IBM-Cloud/openshift-node-app/).
+In this section, you will create an {{site.data.keyword.openshiftshort}} project and then deploy an application to {{site.data.keyword.openshiftshort}} from a [GitHub repository](https://github.com/IBM-Cloud/openshift-node-app/){: external}.
 The code sample is a simple [NodeJS](https://nodejs.dev){: external} sample application with a landing page and two endpoints to get started.
 You can always extend the sample application based on your requirement.

 ### Create an {{site.data.keyword.openshiftshort}} project
 {: #scalable-webapp-openshift-create-project}